VARIOUS

 recently developed Japanese Reiki style - Komyo Reiki - also bear

-strong similarities to the 'independent' western system; while
+strong similarities to the 'independent' western system; while Jikiden

-treatment taught by Hayashi-Sensei in the late 1930's, employs
+taught by Hayashi-Sensei in the late

-the following gradings: Shoden, Okuden, Shihan-kaku (Assistant
+employs the following gradings: Shoden, Okuden, Shihan-kaku (Assistant

 Teacher), Shihan (Teacher), & Dai-Shihan.